Roborock Unveils World-First Smart Home Cleaning Technologies, Redefining the Future of Automated Cleaning at IFA 2024

 Experience a new era in home cleaning with the Roborock Qrevo Slim, the industry's slimmest 3D ToF navigation robot vacuum equipped with advanced navigation and obstacle recognition technology[1], measuring just 8.2cm high.
 This cutting-edge device offers unparalleled reach for flawless cleaning under furniture and in hard-to-reach areas.

 The Roborock Qrevo Slim's StarSight™ Autonomous System features the industry-first dual-light 3D ToF technology[2], forming a high-density laser array with over 21,600 sensor points and a 38,400Hz sampling frequency, alongside an intelligent RGB camera, to ensure precise navigation and obstacle recognition.
-The technology is the result of over five years of collaboration by Roborock, Infineon, pmd, and OFlim, and has now successfully reached mass production.
+The technology is the result of over five years of joint research and development by Roborock, Infineon, PMD, and OFlim, and has now successfully reached mass production.

 "The close relationship with Roborock is a great example of how our innovative semiconductor technologies translate into benefits for the end consumer," said Andreas Kopetz, Vice President Ambient Sensing at Infineon.
-"We are proud that Infineon's REAL3™ hybrid ToF solution is supporting Roborock as it enters a new era of slim and high performing cleaning robots, starting with Qrevo slim, the first and slimmest dual-light 3D ToF-navigation robot vacuum cleaner in the industry so far."
+"We are proud that Infineon's REAL3™ hybrid ToF solution is supporting Roborock as it enters a new era of slim and high performing cleaning robots, starting with Qrevo slim, the slimmest 3D ToF-navigation robot vacuum cleaner in the industry so far.

 Distinguished by its unparalleled mapping capabilities, the Roborock Qrevo Slim sets a new industry benchmark by meticulously capturing height and depth data.
 This comprehensive understanding of its surroundings empowers the Roborock Qrevo Slim to navigate with utmost precision and obstacles efficiently, effortlessly recognizing and reacting to up to 73 types of obstacles.
 Noteworthy is its swift response to unexpected obstacles like pets; the device intelligently halts its main brush and adjusts its trajectory in anticipation of furry companions, ensuring their undisturbed peace.